tthorntone/AdNauseam-Wiki/Troubleshooting.md

 #### uBlock Origin uninstall itself

 This has been reported many times.
-This could be caused a false positive from your anti-virus, or a _cleaner_ application.
+This could be caused a false positive from your anti-virus application.

 Specifically, it has been confirmed [Avira Anti-virus has been uninstalling uBlock Origin](https://github.com/gorhill/uBlock/issues/882).